 Customer charge: A fixed monthly charge, separate from energy usage, that recovers a portion of fixed operating cost, such as customer accounting and services, as well as costs associated with our investments in customer-related equipment such as meters and service lines.

 General Rate Schedule Adjustment (GRSA) Customer Charge: The GRSA is calculated as a percentage of the monthly customer charge to reflect an increase or decrease to base rates.
-The GRSA does not apply to the charges determined by the Demand Side Management Cost Adjustment (DSMCA), Black Hills Energy Assistance Program (BHEAP), or Energy Assistance System Benefit Charge (EASBC).
+The GRSA does not apply to the charges determined by the Demand Side Management Cost Adjustment (DSMCA), Black Hills Energy Affordability Program (BHEAP), or Energy Assistance System Benefit Charge (EASBC).

 Demand Side Management Cost Adjustment (DSMCA): The DSMCA recovers costs associated with the utility’s energy efficiency programs, as authorized by the Public Utilities Commission (PUC).
 These charges cover rebates, labor, materials, and administrative costs of the program.

-Low Income Program Funding Fee: The Black Hills Energy Assistance Program (BHEAP) charge is a monthly charge required by the PUC to fund BHEAP, which provides energy assistance to eligible residential low-income customers in Colorado.
+Low Income Program Funding Fee: The Black Hills Energy Affordability Program (BHEAP) charge is a monthly charge required by the PUC to fund BHEAP, which provides energy assistance to eligible residential low-income customers in Colorado.